 Troy is licensed in New York, California, and Texas and NCARB certified.

 Rosalyne Shieh is an architect and educator.
 Her writing has been published in Log, Pidgin, and Paprika.
-She teaches at the Yale School of Architecture and has taught at The Cooper Union, Syracuse University, and the University of Michigan, where she was the 2009-2010 Taubman Fellow in Architecture.
+She teaches at MIT as the Marion Mahony Fellow, where she is working on a project about place at the intersection of material culture, oral history, and postcolonial identity in Taiwan.
+Previously, she taught at the Yale School of Architecture, The Cooper Union, and the University of Michigan, where she was the 2009-2010 Taubman Fellow in Architecture.
 Rosalyne is a MacDowell Fellow, recipient of the AIA Henry Adams Certificate, and holds degrees from Berkeley, the Bartlett, and Princeton.
-Before starting SCHAUM/SHIEH, she worked at Abalos&Herreros in Madrid and in New York City for Stan Allen Architect and ARO.
+Before forming SCHAUM/SHIEH, she worked at Abalos&Herreros in Madrid and in New York City for Stan Allen Architect and ARO.

 Rosalyne is a registered architect in the state of New York and NCARB certified.

 Tucker joined SCHAUM/SHIEH in 2014.
 He previously worked for architecture offices in Ft.
 Worth, New York, and Paris.
 As part of a traveling fellowship he spent several weeks in the Veneto region of Italy, conducting research for his master’s thesis, sited in the Venetian Lagoon.
 He received his M.Arch. from Rice University and a B.S.Arch. from the University of Idaho.
 Growing up, Tucker lived all over the United States, but has yet to visit North Dakota, Alaska, and Hawaii.